Manideepm13/photography_contest/README.md

 ├── data.db               # SQLite database for storing photo submissions and results └── README.md             # Project description and usage instructions/

-**Features**

-    Participant Submission: Users can submit their photos along with a title and description.
-    Judging System: Judges can rate submitted photos.
-    Result Display: After judging, the results of the contest will be displayed on a results page.
-    Rules Display: Contest participants and judges can view the official contest rules.
-    Database: All data (photos, descriptions, and results) are stored in a SQLite database for easy management and retrieval.

 **Setup Instructions**
 1. Prerequisites